andygrunwald/go-trending/README.md

     $ go get github.com/andygrunwald/go-trending

-(optional) to run unit / example tests:

-    $ cd $GOPATH/src/github.com/andygrunwald/go-trending
+or using/updating to the latest master

-    $ go test -v
+	$ go get -u github.com/andygrunwald/go-trending@master

 ## API

-Please have a look at the [GoDoc documentation](https://godoc.org/github.com/andygrunwald/go-trending) for a detailed API description.
+Please have a look at the [package documentation](https://pkg.go.dev/github.com/andygrunwald/go-trending) for a detailed API description.

 ## Examples

-Further a few examples how the API can be used.
+A few examples how the API can be used.
-A few more examples are available in the [GoDoc examples section](https://godoc.org/github.com/andygrunwald/go-trending#pkg-examples).
+More examples are available in the [GoDoc examples section](https://pkg.go.dev/github.com/andygrunwald/go-trending#readme-examples).

 ### List trending repositories of today for all languages